patters-match/prism2-flashing/README.md

 ## Why?
 Some old computers are limited to 16-bit PCMCIA slots, such as the Amiga A600 and A1200 systems.
 This restricts them to 802.11b WiFi cards which used the initial WEP (RC4) security standard.

-However, cards built on Intersil Prism2 hardware received firmware updates to support WPA (TKIP) via a host-side supplicant, which also permits the driver to support WPA2 (CCMP).
+However, cards built on Intersil Prism2 hardware received firmware updates to support WPA (TKIP) via a host-side supplicant, which also permits the driver to support WPA2 (CCMP) with encryption handled by the host CPU rather than the card itself.
 This makes them quite useful since most current access points will still support 802.11b radios provided they match the configured security requirements.

 There is a catch for Amiga users though - the card firmware cannot be updated using an Amiga.
 And 20+ year old PC laptops with 16-bit compatible PCMCIA controllers are not so common any more, making this upgrade quite a challenge.